AlexandrSokolov/ansible_java_generators/README.md

   In the output you'll find actual information about expected parameters.

-- push project into an existing Git repo:
+  Push project into an existing Git repo:
   ```shell
   cd existing_folder
   git init